 Fastback-coolness got another big boost with the XK-E as well as on the movie screens in 1964.
 Oh, the Europeans have been doing this for a while?
 No wonder we embraced the British invasion.

 In the wake of the Sting Ray’s tail, the 1965 Plymouth Barracuda led the charge of the fastback me-too’s.
 Its giant fish-bowl rear window was a pretty blatant blow-up of the Sting Ray’s.
 Was it cool?
-Well, sort of, yeah; for being the first kid at school to grow their hair long, even if he wasn’t really all that good looking and would never be mistaken for John or Paul.
+Well, sort of, yeah; like being the first kid at school to grow their hair long, even if he wasn’t really all that good looking, wore boring clothes, and would never be mistaken for John or Paul.
 And as soon as others did the same thing, everyone quickly forgot about him.

-The 1965 Mustang notchback coupe already was the closest thing to being the automotive Beatles.
-It created a mania across the land even though its actual buyers were a few years older than the screaming and fainting girls at a Beatles concert (and who were not wearing hats!).
+The 1965 Mustang notchback coupe was the closest thing to being the automotive Beatles.
+It created a mania across the land, even though its actual buyers were a few years older than the screaming and fainting girls at a Beatles concert (and who were not wearing hats!).
 It really was new—or at least looked new to us—and therefore was the real deal.
+For the first year or two, anyway.

 So adding a fastback on the Mustang was a bit of overkill, but why not?
 The more coolness, the merrier, as the Stones soon found out.

-The hairy bad-boy Shelby GT 350 version did rather evoke a certain rock-music counterpart, even if he did prefer a fastback from the home country.
+The hairy bad-boy Shelby GT 350 version did rather evoke a certain rock-music counterpart, even if he preferred a fastback from the home country.

-The Tarpon was shown at the 1964 SAE Auto Show, and it elicited a reaction consistent with the times: favorable, and something to even reach out and touch.
-But this was hardly a throng of screaming girls; more like engineering geeks who probably listened to the Kingston Trio or the Dukes of Dixieland.
+The Tarpon was shown at the 1964 Society of American Engineers Auto Show, and it elicited a reaction consistent with the times: favorable, and something to even reach out and touch.
+But this was hardly a throng of screaming and fainting girls; more like engineering geeks who probably listened to the Kingston Trio or the Dukes of Dixieland.
 In 1964, a fastback—any fastback—got some attention, even if it wasn’t quite the real thing.

 But Dick Teague was proud of his fishy baby, and wanted badly to see it go into production, seeing how Rambler was decidedly weak in the youth market, except perhaps with young families busy with too many kids on their hands to think about being cool.
 What better way to break the stodgy image that had come to be associated with Rambler, and to give the coming Barracuda and Mustang some competition?

 Teague was unhappy enough about having to stretch the Tarpon’s fastback over the bigger Classic because Abernathy insisted on a six seater, no less.
-But then Abernathy added insult to injury when he ordered that the production Marlin’s roof be raised an inch while Teague was away in Europe, because at 6’3,″ he insisted on being comfortable in every AMC rear seat, even those of sporty cars!
+But then Abernathy added insult to injury when he ordered that the production Marlin’s roof be raised one inch while Teague was away in Europe, because at 6’3,″ he insisted on being comfortable in every AMC rear seat, even those of “sporty” fastbacks!
 An unfortunate—and equally disastrous— replay of Chrysler president K.T.
 Keller’s insistence in the early post-war years that he be able to wear a fedora in his cars, with room to spare.

-Of course the Marlin is madly cool/hip now, as is everything that was un-cool then, like Falcons and early Valiants and fedoras.
-But in 1965, we were not fooled.
+Of course the Marlin is madly cool and hip now, as is everything that was un-cool then, like Falcons and early Valiants and fedoras.
+But in 1965, we were not fooled; not even the slightest.

 The Marlin’s affected fastback sitting on the boxy Rambler Classic was the equivalent of Richard Nixon letting his hair grow long and saying, “Peace, baby!”